 - Up to two of the seven electives that are required for the Arts and Sciences Studio major may be taken abroad.

 There are no restrictions on courses taken abroad, but it is recommended that they are used to fulfill major electives or to develop the student's area of concentration.
 Students are encouraged to study abroad but studies should be limited to one semester.
 It is strongly advised that students speak to their faculty advisor about possible ideas for their Senior Project before going abroad.
-Andrew Tavarelli, Assistant Chairperson, is the department Study Abroad Advisor and contact for course approvals.
 The department recommends programs in Italy, England, and photography programs in Prague and Paris.

 Assistant Chairperson, Andrew Tavarelli, is the department Study Abroad Advisor and the department contact for course approval.

 Students majoring in other disciplines, and those who are undecided about their majors, are always welcome in studio courses.
 The diversity of background and uniqueness of vision they bring to courses enlivens and renews the ever expanding language of the visual arts.
 Studio courses offer students at Boston College a unique opportunity to learn the skills and disciplines that will enable them to make works of art which most exactly and clearly express their thoughts and feelings about the world.
-The sequences of studio courses, which do not constitute official minors, are intended to help non-majors concentrate their vision and give the breadth and depth of experience necessary for future achievement.
+The sequences of studio courses are intended to help non-majors concentrate their vision and give the breadth and depth of experience necessary for future achievement.